-- 1) Approved Vendors shall conduct business affairs with the goal of openness and transparency and shall not seek to take advantage of or otherwise exploit a customer's lack of knowledge. - a) If an Approved Vendor becomes aware that a customer clearly misunderstands a material issue in a solar transaction or that the system will not work as intended to be used by the customer, the Approved Vendor should correct that misunderstanding. - 2) Approved Vendors shall inform customers that the employee/agent is not affiliated with a utility, that the offer is not a utility program, and that the customer will continue to be responsible for a utility bill prior to execution of an installation contract with a customer. - An installer's representative shall evaluate the site's azimuth, orientation, and shading before designing a system.
-The system shall be designed before the customer signs an installation contract. - 4) The following materials and information shall be provided to the customer at the indicated steps of the process: - a) The Illinois Shines Informational Brochure shall be presented to the customer at the first contact between the Approved Vendor and customer that occurs in person or online.
-A customer signature is not required at this stage.
+- 1) Approved Vendors shall conduct business affairs with the goal of openness and transparency and shall not seek to take advantage of or otherwise exploit a customer's lack of knowledge. - a) If an Approved Vendor becomes aware that a customer clearly misunderstands a material issue in a community solar subscription transaction, the Approved Vendor should correct that misunderstanding. - 2) Approved Vendors shall inform customers the employee/agent is not affiliated with a utility, and that community solar is not a utility program.
+The employee/agent shall inform the customer that she/he will continue to be responsible for a utility bill, or, if the Approved Vendor will service the customer's entire electric bill, that the utility charges will be included on their bill. - 3) The following materials and information shall be provided to the customer at the indicated steps of the process, regardless of customer class or subscription size: - a) Materials presented to a customer at first contact between the Approved Vendor and the customer during which information regarding community solar is presented shall include a link to illinoisshines.com, where the customer can find consumer-focused ABP materials. - b) A Community Solar Informational Brochure with a populated Community Solar Disclosure Form must be delivered to the customer before a subscription contract is signed.
+An electronic signature is permitted on the Community Solar Disclosure Form regardless of whether the sales interaction occurs in person or online.
+The Community Solar Disclosure Form must be signed by the customer prior to the customer's execution of a community solar subscription contract, although Disclosure From execution may be part of the same customer interaction as execution of the subscription agreement.